docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Halts playback of the current movie.

-.. note:: Does not work when called from the player’s hosting environment.
+.. note:: Does not work when called from the player's hosting environment.

 Returns undefined.